 Tubal ligation is done to prevent pregnancy.
 If you have this surgery, you will still ovulate and menstruate.
 The cut or blocked tubes keep the egg and sperm separated.
 When the egg and sperm cannot meet, fertilization does not happen and pregnancy cannot occur.

 This surgery is not recommended as a temporary or reversible procedure.
-Make sure you consider all the birth control options for you and your partner.
+Make sure you and your partner consider all birth control options.

 Some factors that may increase the risk of problems include: